 - One Psychology course: Choice of Educational Psychology or Life Span Psychology or approved course (Psychology 101 is generally a prerequisite);

 - Foreign language competency as required by Austin College (three-semester equivalent)

 - Writing competency as required by Austin College, and C/I or an English course;

 - Quantitative competency as required by Austin College.

 Other certificate specific requirements are listed on the Austin Teacher Program website.

 EDUC 115 American Education: A Changing Landscape

 Political, social, and economic issues both reflect and shape American schools.
 In this course, students will explore the often conflicting purposes and values that are revealed in issues such as bullying, social media, gender identity, and school athletics.
 Course activities may include guest speakers, personal research, collaborative projects, and technology-based presentations.
 Course includes a lab consisting of a school placement of 10 hours.
 All placements within a school require a background and criminal history check.
 Preference for Freshmen students.
 Requirements met: Social Sciences Breadth/Discover and Systems of Power, Privilege, and Inequality.
 (Each fall and spring)

 EDUC 225 Schools and Society

 A critical study of schooling, teaching, and learning.
 Among topics to be analyzed: effective teaching, effective schools, equity issues, learning theory, and diversity.
 Other activities include school placement responsibilities research projects and presentations.
 Course includes a lab consisting of a school placement of a minimum of 10 hours.
 All placements within a school require a background and criminal history check.
-Requirements met: Social Sciences Breadth.
+Requirements met: Social Sciences Breadth/Discover.
 (Each fall and spring)